FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLRomiDeploymentOAK.md

 > Note: The camera stream does not work from a Safari browser, use Chrome or Firefox.

 ## The Inference Script
-This script connects to the OAK-D camera and streams images to the inference model.
-If an object of interest is detected a bounding box is drawn on the image together with positional data.
-The positional data is put into the Network Tables so as it can be made use of by your WPILib program.
+This script connects to the OAK-D camera and passes images to the inference model.
+If an object-of-interest is detected a bounding box is drawn on the image together with positional data.
+The positional data is put into the Network Tables so as it can be made use of by the WPILib robot program.
 The overlayed images can be viewed in a Web browser.

 The [python inference script](https://github.com/FRC-2928/FRC-OAK-Deployment-Models/blob/main/oak_yolo_spacial.py) can be found on FRC-2928 GitHub account.
 For a descripton of how this script works see [The Inference Script Explained](MLDeploymentScript.md).